erigontech/erigon/cmd/headers/README.md

 # How to run the new header/body downloader

-In the root of `turbo-geth` project, use this command to build the program:
+In the root of `Erigon` project, use this command to build the program:

 ```
 make headers